 GPA.
 TMDSAS uses an applicant's BCPM (Biology, Chemistry, Math, Physics) GPA as the "science" GPA.
 This is the average of your grades in all courses with BIOL, CHEM, MATH, and PHYS prefixes.
 The non-BCPM GPA is also calculated.
-ALL courses you completed (for which you received a grade) are included in these GPA calculations - including the grades for repeated courses.
+ALL courses you completed (for which you received a grade) are included in these GPA calculations - including all grades for repeated courses.

 Proofread carefully.
 Print a copy of the completed application and any secondary applications and review them for accuracy before submission.
 Errors in spelling and grammar, and typographical errors, must be corrected.
-Errors in your personal statement and application indicate a lack of concern for "details" and that you might ignore certain aspects of patient care.
+Such errors indicate a lack of concern for "details" and that you might ignore certain aspects of patient care.
 Admissions Committees do notice mistakes!
 Ask someone (your advisor or another faculty member) to review this material for errors.